limingchina/nds_tile/README.md

-# NDSTile.py
+# nds_tile

 ## Description

-`NDSTile.py` is a Python implementation of the NDS Tile scheme, which follows the NDS Format Specification, Version 2.5.4, §7.3.1.
+`nds_tile` is a Python implementation of the NDS Tile scheme, which follows the NDS Format Specification, Version 2.5.4, §7.3.1.
 This library provides functionality to create, manipulate, and query NDS tiles, which are a way of dividing the Earth's surface into hierarchical geographic regions.

 ## Features